 tangled ball, if you want to unravel it badly enough,

 you just start with one string at a time.
-So my daughter,
+I now believe that

 Welcome to Tangled